pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

 **Utilities:**

-* PGN Watcher
+* PGN Watcher (to monitor the active_game.pgn file for performant game monitoring independent of the engine)
-* Live Ruleset/Puzzle Tuner
+* Live Ruleset/Puzzle Tuner (to batch test specific scoring actions on predetermined positions)
-* Metrics (Game and Move Evaluation)
+* Metrics (to identify performance and move selection score issues)
-* Stockfish Handler
+* Stockfish Handler (to activate the stockfish engine as an opponent for the v7p3r engine)
-* Utilities Class
-  * Path tools
-  * Datetime tools
-  * Debug tools

 **Basic Evaluation Scoring Rules:**
-Critical Short Circuits:
+#### Critical Short Circuits:

 1. Checkmates: If the engine can play a mate within 5, then instantly return that principle variation.
 If the opponent has a checkmate during move search then exit that pv exploration and skip that move.
 2. Stalemates: If the engine discovers a stalemate within the current principle variation, then exit that pv and skip that move.

-Primary Scores:
+#### Primary Scores:

 1. Material Count: Engine’s raw piece count.
 2. Material Score: Engine’s piece value score using base piece values.
-3. Piece Square Tables: Engine’s piece position score using piece-square tables.
+3. Piece Square Tables: Engine’s piece position score using piece-square tables, specific to game phase (opening, middlegame, endgame).
 4. Captures: Engine’s capture move scores using MVV-LVA calculation.

-Secondary Scores:
+#### Secondary Scores:

 1. Castling: If the engine has castling rights and the move is to castle, then add the current engines total material score to the evaluation, else if the engine has castling rights and the move is a king or rook move and is not castling, then subtract the engines total material score.
+2. Tactics: If the engine has no critical or primary moves, if a pin, skewer, discovered attack, or the opponent has a hanging piece for safe attack, then increase that moves score over other non-tactical moves.

 **Engine Logic:**